northstowekarate/northstowekarate.github.io/terminology/index.md

 If you’re ever unsure about a word or phrase, just ask your instructor or a senior student.
 Everyone is happy to help!

-## Beginning and Finishing The lesson
+## Beginning and Finishing the Lesson
 * SEIZA - kneel
 * MOKUSOU - close your eyes, meditate and breathe deeply, in through nose out through mouth
 * KAI MOKU - open your eyes